msc-creative-computing/p-comp-week-1-labs-RayWangRui/README.md

-# p-comp-week-1-labs-RayWangRui
+# Due to the automatic translation function of my browser, my folder naming is chaotic， Please go to the corresponding Chinese named folder to view the contents of the following folders

+#Week3 -- 第三周

+#Week4 -- 第四周

+#Portfolio of work--工作组合

 p-comp-week-1-labs-RayWangRui created by GitHub Classroom

-####This is my video link : https://www.youtube.com/watch?v=c5zaE4mR4nI
+####This is my final project video link : https://www.youtube.com/watch?v=c5zaE4mR4nI

 please see the video